pfredes/sql-course-en/lectures/week1/lecture2.rst

   \hline
  \end{array}

- \textbf{Tabla RAMOS}
+ \textbf{subjects table}

  \begin{array}{|c|c|}
   \hline
-  \textbf{ID} & \textbf{nombre_ramo} \\
+  \textbf{ID} & \textbf{subject_name} \\
   \hline
-  1           & \mbox{Programacion} \\
+  1           & \mbox{Programming} \\
   \hline
-  2           & \mbox{Base de datos} \\
+  2           & \mbox{Database} \\
   \hline
-  3           & \mbox{Estructuras de datos} \\
+  3           & \mbox{Math} \\
   \hline
  \end{array}

-Consultar por el "ID de los alumnos con promedio de notas mayor o igual a 55 en el ramo de Programación":
+Consult for the "students ID with GPA greater or equal than  55 in the subject of Programming ":

-Utilizando Álgebra Relacional:
+Using Relational Algebra:

 ..
 CMA: QUE ES ESTO??????
 No puedo entender que significa esta productora :/

 .. math::

-   \pi \hspace{0.2cm} _{ALUMNOS.ID} \hspace{0.2cm} \sigma_{\geq 55 \wedge \text{RAMOS.nombre_ramo ='Programacion'} (ALUMNOS \rhd \hspace{-0.1cm} \lhd RAMOS)}
+   \pi \hspace{0.2cm} _{student.ID} \hspace{0.2cm} \sigma_{\geq 55 \wedge \text{subjects.subject_name ='Programming'} (student \rhd \hspace{-0.1cm} \lhd subjects)}

-Se puede decir que:
+One could say that:

 .. math::
         \pi

-realiza un PROJECT sobre una tabla, es decir selecciona una columna.
-Por otro lado:
+Carried out a PROJECT on a table, that is to say select a column.
+On the other hand:

 .. math::
         \sigma

-selecciona una fila que cumpla con una cierta condición, en el ejemplo dado se seleccionan las filas que cumplen con tener nota mayor a 55 y que el nombre_ramo sea 'programación'.
+select a row that complies with a certain condition, in the example given rows selected are the ones that have complied with having a grade higher(GPA) to 55 and that subjects.name_subject is ‘Programming’

 .. math::
         \rhd \hspace{-0.1cm} \lhd

-realiza un JOIN entre dos relaciones en la lectura 3 se profundiza acerca de estos operadores y sus respectivos significados.
+performs a JOIN between two relations.
+In lecture 3 we will get deeper about these operators and their meanings.

-Utilizando SQL
+Using SQL

 .. code-block:: sql

- SELECT ALUMNOS.ID FROM ALUMNOS, RAMOS WHERE ALUMNOS.ID_ramo=RAMOS.ID AND ALUMNOS.promedio_nota>=55 AND RAMOS.nombre_ramo='Programacion';
+ SELECT student.ID FROM student, subjects WHERE student.subjec_ID=subjec.ID AND student.GPA>=55 AND subjects.subject_name ='Programming';

-En las próximas lecturas, se estudiará con mayor detalle tanto el álgebra relacional, como el lenguaje SQL.
+In the next lectures, it will be studied in greater detail both the relational algebra, and the SQL language.

 ..
 To begin our study of operations on relations, we shall learn about a special
 .. algebra, called relational algebra (lectures 3 and 4), that consists of some simple but powerful ways